Kofivey/Network_Monitoring_Tool/README.md

 The aim of the project is to create a user friendly gui network monitoring tool.
 Users will be able to select icons to represent nodes and give names to the node and also the ip addresses of the nodes.

-Node will be monitored via ICMP and users will be alerted when node is unreachable via several mechanism such as color coding and sound.
+Nodes will be monitored via ICMP and users will be alerted when node is unreachable via several mechanism such as color coding and sound.